On the Topology of J-Groups: Introduction and statement of the results

-In \cite{bernhardt2021}, it is shown that every finite J-group is solvable.
-Here, the author conjectures that a similar statement holds for connected Lie groups as well, but so far, all we can show is the following: \begin{remark} Let $G$ be a connected Lie group which is a topological J-group.
-Since connected Lie groups are automatically pathwise connected, we may apply Theorem \ref{thm_HOMOTOPY} to conclude that $G$ is weakly contractible and hence (as every Lie group has the homotopy type of a CW-complex) contractible by Whitehead's Theorem (See e.g. \cite[Theorem 4.5]{Hatcher}) and therefore has the following Levi-decomposition:
+In \cite{JGroups}, it is shown that every finite J-group is solvable.
+In our topological context, the author conjectured at first that a similar statement should hold for connected Lie groups as well, but it turns out that the universal cover of the special linear group $ \mathrm{SL}_{2}\!\left( \mathbb{R} \right)$ is a connected Lie group which is a topological J-group without being solvable.
+In a certain way, this is the only counter-example as we can show that a topological J-group which is a connected Lie group always decomposes as a semidirect product of a solvable Lie group and a finite number of copies of the universal cover of $ \mathrm{SL}_{2}\!\left( \mathbb{R} \right)$ (see Corollary \ref{corollary_contractible_lie_groups}).

-where $H$ is a solvable Lie group (the radical of $G$), $k\in\N_0$ is a non-negative integer and $\widetilde{\SL{2}{\R}}$ is the universal cover of the matrix group $\SL{2}{\R}$ which is the only contractible simple Lie group.\footnote{For a proof see \cite[Lemma 4.3]{HofmannNeeb}.}

-The author conjectures that the exponent indeed has to be $k=0$ and hence that every connected Lie group which is a topological J-group is solvable.
-But so far we have no techniques to attack this problem. \end{remark}